zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/performance/why-detect-changes-slow.md

-# Entity Framework - Why DetectChanges is slow?
+# Why DetectChanges is slow?

 ## Why Entity Framework DetectChanges is slow?